proxmox/proxmox-backup/docs/managing-remotes.rst

 Namespace Support
 ^^^^^^^^^^^^^^^^^

-Sync jobs can be configured to not only sync datastores, but also sub-sets of datastores in the form of namespaces or namespace sub-trees.
-The following parameters influence how namespaces are treated as part of a sync job
+Sync jobs can be configured to not only sync datastores, but also subsets of datastores in the form of namespaces or namespace sub-trees.
+The following parameters influence how namespaces are treated as part of a sync job's
 execution:

 - ``remote-ns``: the remote namespace anchor (default: the root namespace)